aws-samples/eks-workshop-v2/website/docs/networking/network-policies/egress.md

 command terminated with exit code 28
 ```

-Now that we have defined an effective egress policy for 'ui' component, let us focus on the catalog service and database components to implement a network policy to control traffic to the 'catalog' namespace.
+Now that we have defined an effective egress policy for 'ui' component, let us focus on the 'checkout' service and database components to implement a network policy to control ingress traffic to the 'checkout' namespace.